dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

 `--manifest`: location of `manifest.json` file.
 Usually `target/manifest.json`.
 This file contains a full representation of dbt project. **Default: `target/manifest.json`**<br/>
 `--catalog`: location of `catalog.json` file.
 Usually `target/catalog.json`. dbt uses this file to render information like column types and table statistics into the docs site.
-In dbt-checkpoint is used for column operations. **Default: `target/catalog.json`**
+In dbt-checkpoint is used for column operations. **Default: `target/catalog.json`**<br/>
+`--exclude`: Regex pattern to exclude files.

 #### Example